Search

 How are advanced academics delivered at Tuckahoe?

 Advanced academics are delivered by the homeroom teachers in the general education classroom.
-Teachers with clusters of identified students work with Ms. Weisz (Advanced Academics Coach), Mrs. Zarkowsky (Math Coach) and Mrs. Parrish (Literacy Coach) to plan differentiated instruction that will take place during reading, writing, and math workshop as well as during science and social studies class.
+Teachers with clusters of identified students work with Ms. Youngman (Advanced Academics Coach), Mrs. Zarkowsky (Math Coach) and Mrs. Parrish (Literacy Coach) to plan differentiated instruction that will take place during reading, writing, and math workshop as well as during science and social studies class.
 The workshop model allows for small group instruction based on pre-assessed data as well as provides a choice of activities for students to access as they progress in each subject area.

 As the Advanced Academics Coach, I wear many hats throughout the day!